 Update, 3:41pm ET: The Secret Service has issued a statement via Twitter saying “reports about Secret Service agents tackling a host nation official” during the trip are false, though it did not deny that there was any kind of skirmish over the football.

 It’s also possible that the agency is debating the meaning of the word “tackling”—the NFL definition stipulates that a tackle occurs when a defensive player takes an offensive player all the way to the ground, but there’s as of yet no photo or video of the encounter that might shed more light on it.

-Correction: Additionally, a prior version of this article incorrectly stated Kelly’s first name.
-Ray Kelly is the former commissioner of the NYPD , who vaguely resembles but is, obviously, not the White House chief of staff.
+Correction: A prior version of this article incorrectly stated Kelly’s first name.
+Ray Kelly is the former commissioner of the NYPD, who vaguely resembles but is, obviously, not the White House chief of staff.
 We regret the error.